 We recommend that you bring along a poncho during the winter months since you will get very wet and not dry off as easily as you would during the summer months.

-This area is themed after the movie Jurassic Park – but watch out for the Raptors.
-This area in currently undergoing a transformation but still remains one of the most fun parts of Islands of Adventure.
+This area is themed after the Jurassic Park / Jurassic World movies and is one of the most fun areas at Islands of Adventure

 - Jurassic World VelociCoaster: (Endless Summer favorite) The Jurassic World VelociCoaster is newest and most exciting ride at the Universal Orlando Resort.
 Th rides travels up to 70 miles per hour and there are two high speed launches, 12 moments of airtime and a 155-foot tall “Top Hat”.
 Wait times vary but can exceed 60 minutes on a typical summer day.
 Check out our video below.